 This section analyzes reactions to the emergence of liberal constitutionalism in Israel.
 These reactions can be divided into three kinds: (1) a systematic effort to change the activist jurisprudence of the Supreme Court, taming it; (2) changing or transforming the substantive liberal jurisprudence of the court; and (3) extensive anti-liberal, authoritarian legislation.
 The Basic Law of Nation-State falls under this latter category.

-The question of whether the recent changes which I analyze below are sufficient to transform Israel into an authoritarian state is controversial.
-Some scholars believe these warnings are exaggerated.(Roznai 2018) Others regard some of these developments as grounded in the greater importance of loyalty as underlying value and therefore believe that they represent a real danger to the Israeli liberal democracy.
-(Brandes 2017).
+The question of whether the recent changes which I analyze below are enough to transform Israel into an authoritarian state is controversial.
+Some scholars believe these warnings are exaggerated (Roznai 2018).
+Others believe that these changes represent a real danger to the Israeli liberal democracy (Brandes 2017).
 I believe that these developments indeed reflect deep-seated sentiments, but nothing in my analysis here hinges on this conviction.
-Let me therefore present each one of the institutional attempts made by conservative reactions to the liberalization of the Israeli constitutional scheme.
+Let me therefore present each one of the institutional attempts made by conservative politicians to undermine the liberalization of the Israeli constitutional scheme.

 The first method touches upon procedural adjudicatory, rather than substantive values, held by the Court.
 The accusation that the Court is too liberal and sectarian led many to criticize the activism of the Supreme Court (rather than its substantive liberal values) and to advocate for a more restrained court (Gavison 2006).
 This was done primarily by proposed legislation, most of which has not yet materialized, and by using the power of the government in the appointment of judges.
 There were several proposals to include a notwithstanding clause in Basic Law: Human Dignity and Liberty and to elect the President of the Supreme Court by the Knesset (rather than by seniority, as is currently the custom).
 The Minister of Justice Ayelet Shaked has also declared her intention to appoint judges who oppose judicial activism.
 In a pointed manifesto, she argued that “the people and their representatives are those who ought to express the will of the people … [The government] is committed to a people who seeks to determine its fate directly and through its representatives” (Shaked 2016).